Owls Return To Baton Rouge For NCAA Regional

 Rice completed a three-game sweep of FIU with an 8-1 win on Sunday

 Van Hook served as Rice’s volunteer assistant coach during his first year with the program in 2012.
 He was promoted by Wayne Graham to a full-time position prior to the start of the 2013 season and has since added recruiting and coaching at third base on game days to his growing list of duties.

-One thing that has not changed is that Van Hook will continue to work with the Owls as hitters, fielders and base-runners.
-Last season Rice led Conference USA and was among 13th in the nation in hits, averaging 10.2 per game.
+In 2014 Rice led C-USA and was among 13th in the nation in hits, averaging 10.2 per game.
 His daily work helping the hitters sharpen their overall skills was a reason the Owls were able to lead the conference and finish 17th in the nation in sacrifice bunts.

 In 2014 Van Hook’s corner infielders, Sklyer Ewing and Shane Hoelscher had a big role in helping the Owls take home another conference championship.
 After a pair of sensational seasons that included third-team All-America honors for Hoelscher and a sixth-round MLB draft selection for Ewing, both have since has begun their respective pro careers.

-It was the same in 2013 with Van Hook’s closely-tutored pupil Christian Stringer.
+It was the same in 2013 with Van Hook’s closely-tutored player Christian Stringer.
 The Owl second baseman went on to be named the MVP of the C-USA Tournament while earning a high draft spot by the Chicago White Sox.
 There’s definitely pattern to the successful results of Van Hook’s coaching skills.